metaskills/store_configurable/README.md

 gem 'store_configurable', '~> 4.0.0'
 ```

-Our `4.0.x` version works for ActiveRecord 4.0.x or 4.1.x.
+Our `4.0.x` versions target both Rails 4.0 and 4.1 only.

 ## Setup